Long-time behavior of scalar conservation laws with critical dissipation: Introduction

 In dimension $n=1$, we also have stability in $\BV$: \begin{theorem}[$\BV$ convergence] If also $u_0 \in \BV(\R)$, then

 \end{theorem}

 Additionally, $u^{\SS}$ is monotone and satisfies the following spatial asymptotics:

-provided that $u^{\SS}_0$ is not identically constant.\footnote{It may be possible to obtain more precise spatial asymptotics for $u^{\SS}$ and its derivatives by analyzing the similarity profile $u^{\SS}(\cdot,1)$, which satisfies a quasilinear nonlocal elliptic equation.} Notice that, when $n \geq 2$, $u^\SS_0$ does not generally belong to $\BV(\R^n)$, and the total variation is no longer scaling invariant.
+provided that $u^{\SS}_0$ is not identically constant.\footnote{It may be possible to obtain more precise spatial asymptotics for $u^{\SS}$ and its derivatives by analyzing the similarity profile $u^{\SS}(\cdot,1)$, which satisfies a quasilinear nonlocal elliptic equation.

+\emph{Added in print}: In the rarefaction case, qualitative properties of the self-similar profile (symmetry, monotonicity, and convexity of $u^{\SS}(\cdot,1)$, as well as asymptotics for $\partial_x u^\SS(x,1)$ as $|x| \to +\infty)$ were studied in Theorem~1.7 of~\cite{AsymptoticPropertiesEntropySolutions} from this perspective.} Notice that, when $n \geq 2$, $u^\SS_0$ does not generally belong to $\BV(\R^n)$, and the total variation is no longer scaling invariant.